Code-Institute-Submissions/Sojasmine-my-MLS1-Tina-s-Bakery_AprResub/README.md

 ## Bug
 Error 304 and 404 on my workspace.I googled what is this for code.
 After I deleled the browser historic.

+After running the [Validator](https://validator.w3.org/) I got the following errors:

-w3 css error: Too many values or values are not recognized.
+css error: Too many values or values are not recognized.

 <img src="assets/source/Error.JPG">

 I removed the _solid #fff_

+Poor values of _Alt_ on the images.
+I gave the images the correct value.